-The flashpoint city of Aleppo, which is a bastion for rebels in the country's north, has been pummelled by Syrian government jets over the past 24 hours - a development described by de Mistura as a "return to open conflict".
+The flashpoint city of Aleppo, which is a bastion for rebels in the country's north, has been pummelled by Syrian government jets over the last 24 hours - a developed described by de Mistura as a "return to open conflict".

 Speaking from New York a day after what he called "disappointing" talks between Russia and the US, de Mistura argued that "the Russians in my mind were genuine in my opinion when they negotiated with the Americans on this".